Operation Charnwood: 9 July

 British and Canadian patrols began to infiltrate the city at dawn on 9 July.
-The airfield at Carpiquet finally fell into Allied hands during the early morning, when the 3rd Canadian Infantry Division discovered that the 26th SS Panzergrenadier Regiment had withdrawn during the night.
-With the German situation north of the river becoming increasingly precarious, 21st Panzer Division battle groups and the remaining regiments of the 12th SS Panzer Division conducted a slow withdrawal across the Orne, making for the Verrières and Bourguébus Ridges.
+The airfield at Carpiquet was captured during the early morning, when the 3rd Canadian Infantry Division discovered that the 26th SS Panzergrenadier Regiment had withdrawn during the night.
+With the German situation north of the river deteriorating, 21st Panzer Division battle groups and the remaining regiments of the 12th SS Panzer Division conducted a slow withdrawal across the Orne, making for the Verrières and Bourguébus Ridges.

-By noon the 3rd British Infantry Division had reached the Orne's north bank, virtually destroying the elements of the 16th Luftwaffe Field Division, positioned west of the Orne, in the process.
-A few hours later the British and Canadians met in the centre of the city and by 18:00 the northern half of Caen was firmly under Allied control; all I Corps's objectives had been achieved.
-A few of Caen's bridges were intact but these were either blocked by rubble or defended by German troops on the south bank and the 1st SS Panzer Division had by now positioned itself to oppose any further advance.
+By noon the 3rd British Infantry Division had reached the north bank of the Orne, virtually destroying the elements of the 16th Luftwaffe Field Division, west of the Orne, in the process.
+A few hours later the British and Canadians met in the centre of the city and by 18:00 the northern half of Caen was firmly under Allied control; the objectives of I Corps had been achieved.
+A few bridges in the city were intact but these were either blocked by rubble or defended by German troops on the south bank and the 1st SS Panzer Division was placed to oppose any further advance.

-The 12th SS Panzer Division (by the end of the battle the division's infantry strength had been reduced to that of a battalion)—claimed over the course of two days to have destroyed 103 British and Canadian tanks for the loss of 20.
-On entering Caen the Anglo-Canadian troops found it in ruins, with four-fifths of the Old City reduced to rubble by the 7 July bombings.
-The debris that choked the streets made it almost impossible for British armour to manoeuvre through the northern half of the city, preventing Second Army from exploiting I Corps's success.
-Without possession of the terrain flanking the south of the city, no further gains could be made within Caen so by mid-afternoon on 9 July, Operation Charnwood was over.
+The 12th SS Panzer Division (whose infantry strength had been reduced to that of a battalion by the end of Charnwood)—claimed in two days to have destroyed 103 British and Canadian tanks for the loss of 20.
+On entering Caen the Anglo–Canadians found it in ruins, with four-fifths of the Old City reduced to rubble by the 7 July bombings.
+The debris that choked the streets made it almost impossible for British armour to manoeuvre through the northern half of the city, preventing the Second Army from exploiting the I Corps victory.
+Without the terrain flanking the south of the city, no further gains could be made within Caen By mid-afternoon on 9 July, Operation Charnwood was over.

 Aftermath

 Analysis

 A British soldier carries a little girl through the devastation of Caen, 10 July 1944.

-The Germans were forced to withdraw to the south of the Orne but Allied forces were unable to push beyond the river.
-German forces were dug-in on the opposite bank in position to block a move south.
+The Germans were forced to withdraw south of the Orne but Allied forces were unable to push beyond the river.
+German forces were dug-in on the south bank, blocking an advance to the south.
 Montgomery called off an advance beyond the Orne as further attacks would be too costly for the gains made, which had inflicted much attrition on the defenders.
 For French public opinion the operation was a coup; civilians now believed the liberation of France had begun.